Mrsanyi123/Blind-75-Leetcode-Problems/README.md

-# 🧠 Blind 75 LeetCode Problems
+# 🧠 Blind 75 LeetCode Problems 🔍

-Welcome to the Blind 75 LeetCode problems list!
-This collection of problems is an essential resource for anyone preparing for technical interviews.
-Below, I've included the problems that are neatly categorized by topic.
+Welcome to my repository featuring the 75 Blind LeetCode Questions! 🎯 These problems are a carefully curated list of essential coding challenges designed to help you prepare for technical interviews and improve your problem-solving skills. 💪

 ## Table of Contents
-* Array
+* 📊 Array
-* Binary
+* 🔢 Binary
-* Dynamic Programming
+* 🧩 Dynamic Programming
-* Graph
+* 🗺️ Graph
-* Interval
+* 📅 Interval
-* Linked List
+* 🔗 Linked List
-* Matrix
+* 🗺️ Matrix
-* String
+* 🔤 String
 * Tree
 * Heap

+## 🗂️ List of Questions

 ## 📊 Array
 1. Two Sum